Automattic/kue/Readme.md

 ### Job states

   Jobs can combine together use of `delay`, `after`, and `serialize`.
 If they are combined, first the delay (if any) is handled, and the job stays in the `delayed` state.
-Once the delay is finished then the job waits for all precursor jobs to finish in the `waiting` state.
-Once those are finished the job is then put in the `staged` state along with the other jobs that are in the same serialization group.
+Once the delay is finished the job is then put in the `staged` state along with the other jobs that are in the same serialization group.
 Once other jobs from the same serialization group have finished, the job moves to the `inactive` state to wait for a worker.
 Once a worker takes on the job it is moved to the `active` state.

 ## Processing Jobs